 3.6.1 If a student is unable to take an examination due to ill health, he/she should report immediately to the Dean of the school before the examination.
 In addition, should a student fall sick during an examination, he/she will notify the invigilator immediately before leaving the examination hall.
-A medical report from a qualified medical doctor must be presented to the Dean of the school within two weeks of the incident.
+A medical report from a qualified medical doctor must be presented to the Dean of the School within two weeks of the incident.
+A 'first-attempt' examination shall be considered for such a student.

-3.7 Deferments, Suspension, Expulsion and Termination
+3.8 Deferments, Suspension, Expulsion and Termination

-Without prejudice to 3.2.2, any student can defer his/her studies for a period of one year.
+Without prejudice to 3.3.2, any student can defer his/her studies for a period of one year.
 Any religious student who is withdrawn from any programme by his/her religious superiors, will be considered withdrawn by the University for a minimum of one year or two years following a review by the University admissions office.
 Any student can terminate his/her studies with the consent of his/her sponsors where applicable.
 (See Code of Conduct of Students for details).